iwanders/betula/README.md

 - Application that instantiates an editor with all nodes that exist in the workspace.

 ## betula_std
-A collection of standard nodes.
+A collection of standard nodes, that don't have any additional dependencies.

-This crate provides both the `Node` as well as the `UiNode` if the `betula_egui` feature is enabled.

 #### Nodes
   - `TimeNode`: Write the unix time to a blackboard as `f64`.